 Most people have heard of Las Vegas, otherwise known as the gambling, entertainment, and neon capital of the world.
 Thanks to so many world-class resorts and attractions, there are dozens of “things to do in Las Vegas” books on the shelves.
 But sometimes, all those bright lights and noisy casinos can become a bit too much.

 If that’s you and you need to get away to something a little less overwhelming, you’re reading the right article.
 There are many day trips from Las Vegas to natural places that will leave you in awe.
 So whether you are a photographer, nature lover, or merely someone looking for an ‘escape,’ these places will prove unforgettable.

 How to plan a Las Vegas day trip

 Day trips from Vegas – or anywhere – are easy to do.
-The hardest thing is to choose a destination.
+The hardest part is deciding where to go.
 Part of that decision boils down to the next question is whether you want to do it on your own or by taking a guided tour.

 Vegas tours on your own